 Hallway is a continuous improvement engine.
 Define what “better” means, and it runs experiments, measures results, and ships improvements — automatically.

-Powered by Claude · Daytona · Instahuman
+Powered by Claude · Daytona · Autohuman

 Three steps.
 No configuration files.
 No CI pipelines to set up.